Updated to: 28 August 2019Download as PDF

 Overview ESIA procedure

-Important documents that are part of the EIA process are the following: Environmental and Project Information Sheet (Screening), Technical Report (Screening), EIA report, Prevention and Mitigation Plan (PPM), Application and Assessment Plan (PASA), Monitoring plan.
+Important documents that are part of the EIA process are the following: Form for the level of environmental categorization, EIA report, Prevention and Mitigation Plan (PPM), Application and Management Plan (PASA), Environmental Impact Declaration (= similar to environmental license), Monitoring plan.

 Screening is a required step of the EIA process.
 At national level, the Viceministry of Environment, Biodiversity, Climate Change and Forest Development and Management and at local level, the local government is the authority responsible for the screening decision.